tcawlfield/vote-sim/README.md

 (1-D or scalar) utility that this candidate, if elected, would provide to that voter.
 With this model, we presume that the ideal candidate would be the one which provides the maximum utility, summed over all voters.

-### Perception versus reality

-First thought: A voting method attempts to capture the collective will of the people.
-It is not the role of a voting method to address the difference between perceived utility and actual utility that a canditate may provide to a voter.

-Second thought: It has been observed that some collective activities result in "collective intelligence."
-But other activities can produce collective stupidity.
-A good voting method ought to result in collective intelligence.
-So it may be possible for a voting method to help maximize *actual utility* even while individual ballots can only be based on percieved utility.
-This should only be possible if perceived utility, on average, has a positive correlation with actual utility.
-This can be modelled in a simulation, provided there is some distinction made between (simulated) actual utility and perceived, which would be affected by biases.

-### Ideal virtues of voting methods

-* Net utility of the winning candidate should be close to that of the ideal candidate
-  * Compare average VSE, worst-case, and fraction of elections that yield the ideal
-* Ballots are expressive
-* It is obvious and natural how to best fill out your ballot
-  * It should not be tedious or require too much specificity
-* Various criteria should be satisfied more often than not
-* The method should be relatively easy to explain
-* Honest voting should be nearly as effective as any kind of strategic voting
-* Votes can be tabulated within precincts in a generally compact way.
-  * For each method, this compactness is a function of the number of candidates and, for score-based systems, the number of scale degrees.
-  * This can help for auditing purposes

 ### Simulating utilities